Mandë Holford Group

-Mandë Holford is an Associate Professor in Chemistry at CUNY- Hunter College and Graduate Center, with a scientific appointment at the American Museum of Natural History.
-Her dual appointments reflect her traditional training in synthetic peptide chemistry and her subsequent interest in natural product development from marine organisms.
-Dr. Holford’s research is at the forefront of Chemical and Biological Diversity – pioneering an evolutionarily integrated approach to the discovery of novel neuropeptides for drug development.
+Mandë Holford is an Associate Professor in Chemistry at CUNY-Hunter College and Graduate Center, with scientific appointments at the American Museum of Natural History and Weill Cornell Medical College.
+Her appointments reflect her traditional training in synthetic peptide chemistry and her subsequent interest in evolution of venomous marine organisms and characterization of venom peptides.
+Dr. Holford’s research is at the forefront of Chemical and Biological Diversity – pioneering an evolutionarily integrated approach to the discovery of novel venom peptides for therapeutic development in pain and cancer.

 Prachi joined Dr. Holford’s group in May 2010 as a postdoctoral fellow in the Department of Chemistry, CUNY-York College.
 In Dr. Holford’s lab she is working on the synthesis and characterization of novel teretoxins to identify specific ligands for ion channels and receptors.
 The other project she works on, is the delivery of therapeutic peptides across the blood brain barrier using viral nanocontainers.
 She is also studying the anticancer activity of novel teretoxins in various cell lines.